hendhamdi/devops-guide-for-students/monitoring/monitoring-basics.md

 ## 🎯 Objectives

 By the end of this guide, you will be able to:
-- Understand what monitoring is and why it is essential
+- Understand what monitoring is and why it is essential.
-- Monitor servers and Docker containers
+- Monitor servers and Docker containers.
-- Centralize metrics with Prometheus
+- Centralize metrics with Prometheus.
-- Visualize and analyze metrics with Grafana
+- Visualize and analyze metrics with Grafana.
-- Apply monitoring in a DevOps workflow
+- Apply monitoring in a DevOps workflow.

 ---

 ## 🧩 What is Monitoring?

 Monitoring is the **continuous observation of system health** to:
-- Detect anomalies
+- Detect anomalies.
-- Measure performance
+- Measure performance.
-- Prevent failures
+- Prevent failures.
-- Ensure service availability
+- Ensure service availability.

 ---